 At this time, only the Kilimanjaro Club Concierge rooms at Disney’s Animal Kingdom Villas – Jambo House are available for booking.

-We are hopeful that the rest of Jambo House will open up to guests soon because in my opinion, it is one of the most unique and beautiful Disney resorts on property.
+We are excited that the rest of Jambo House will open up to guests on August 26, 2021 because in my opinion, it is one of the most unique and beautiful Disney resorts on property.